 - Open Play – this “instances” you with up to 32 other players who happen to be present within the same area of space; other players (i.e. Commanders) appear on you scanner as hollow markers.

-- Solo – effectively a single player mode, as you will never be instanced with other players.
+- Solo – effectively a single player mode.
+You will never be instanced with other players, but you do share the same universe (and therefore background simulation) as every other Elite: Dangerous player.
 It’s worth noting that this mode requires significantly less internet bandwidth than the other two.

 - Arena – a PvP mode (previously branded CQC Championship) that is entirely independent of the main game – i.e. separate to the above three game modes.